 - 1. A completed application for admission, identifying the degree and/or certificate for which the student seeks candidacy, and the student's proposed area of concentration. - 2.
 School Report: Students must enter the contact information of either the Registrar's office or their academic advisor at the last school that they attended, in their application, to have the request for a school report transmitted. - 3.
 Writing Sample: For degree candidates, the writing sample must be an academic essay utilizing the standard format of a research paper (thesis statement, development of argument, use of appropriate resources, correct citation of sources, etc).
 Certificate-only candidates may submit a piece of creative writing.
 The writing sample should demonstrate that the student is able to write with the complexity and clarity necessary to succeed at the graduate level.
 The writing sample should have been produced within the past 5 years, and, if submitted for a class or publication, should indicate these details on a cover page. - 4.
-Statement of Academic Intent: Applicants should provide a Statement of Academic Intent a document detailing their interest in the program, the degree, and their
+Statement of Academic Intent: Applicants should provide a Statement of Academic Intent a document detailing their interest in the program, the degree, and their academic interests - not to exceed 250 words.
+The Statement of Academic Intent should be prepared exclusively by the applicant.

-- academic interests not to exceed 250 words.
-The Statement of Academic Intent should be prepared exclusively by the applicant. - 5.
-Official transcripts of the student's undergraduate and (if applicable) graduate degrees, obtained from fully-accredited colleges or universities, and sent directly by the degree-granting institution to the GLS office. - 6.
+- 5. Official transcripts of the student's undergraduate and (if applicable) graduate degrees, obtained from fully-accredited colleges or universities, and sent directly by the degree-granting institution to the GLS office. - 6.
 2 letters of recommendation that shed light on the candidate's academic ability, promise, and motivation, ideally from people who have taught the applicant and are thus able to comment directly on his or her intellectual capacity and academic potential. - 7.
-Demonstration of compliance with the State of Connecticut's criteria for immunization against varicella (chicken pox), measles, mumps and rubella (documentation must be sent to Wesleyan University Health Services). - 8.
+Demonstration of compliance Wesleyan's requirement of COVID-19 vaccination and with the State of Connecticut's criteria for immunization against varicella (chicken pox), measles, mumps and rubella. (documentation must be sent to Wesleyan University Health Services). - 8.
+Demonstration of compliance with Wesleyan's criteria for immunization against COVID is required before taking the first course (documentation must be sent to Wesleyan University Health Services). - 9.
 TOEFL or IELTS score (only required if student's native language is not English).